sidagarwal04/neo4j-adk-multiagents/README.md

 ### Running the API Server

-For backend API access via REST:
+For programmatic access via REST API:

 ```bash
 uv run adk api_server
 ```

-Then access the API directly via curl or postman.
+Refer to the [ADK API Documentation](https://google.github.io/adk-docs/) for endpoint details and how to interact with agents programmatically.

 ### Example Queries